mozilla/DeepSpeech/native_client/README.md

-# DeepSpeech native client, language bindings and custom decoder
+# DeepSpeech native client, language bindings, and custom decoder

 This folder contains the following: